Water isotope diffusion rates from the NorthGRIP ice core for the last 16,000 years - glaciological and paleoclimatic implications: Discussion

 \subsection{On the Holocene climate variability}

 An interesting feature of the diffusion derived temperature history is the observed Holocene variability.
 The 200y and 1ky low--pass filtered temperature signals in Fig. \ref{Fig16} reveal a climate variability on both millennial and centennial time scales.
-It can be seen in the 1 ky filtered curve (dark blue in Fig.\ref{Fig16}), that the cooling trend that started after the Holocene optimum persists through the Holocene and it intensifies at around 4 ky b2k, signifying a shift to cooler temperatures.
-In fact, a look into the 200 y low-pass filtered curve (light blue in Fig.\ref{Fig16}) reveals a warm event preceding the shift to cooler temperatures and giving rise to a mid-Holocene optimum.
-Signals indicative of a Roman and Medieval warm period are also present in the reconstruction.
-The manifest cold conditions between 300y and 800y b2k can be associated with the Little Ice Age, while a reversal towards warmer conditions cannot be robustly concluded from 200y b2k on.
+It can be seen in the 1 ky filtered curve (dark blue in Fig. \ref{Fig16}), that the cooling trend that started after the Holocene optimum persists through the Holocene and it intensifies at around 4 ky b2k, signifying a shift to cooler temperatures.
+In fact, a look into the 200 y low-pass filtered curve (light blue in Fig. \ref{Fig16}) reveals a warm event preceding the shift to cooler temperatures and giving rise to a mid-Holocene optimum.
+The climatic shift at around 4ky b2k is of particular interest.
+It possibly indicates that traces of the 4.2ky climatic event, observed in a wide range of sites \citep{Staubwasser2006, Fisher2008, Berkelhammer2012, Walker2012} at low mid and high latitudes, can also be found on the Greenland Ice Sheet.

 An analysis of the derived Holocene climate variability based on the firn diffusion reconstruction is not a goal of this study.
 The several observable features of the temperature history possibly resemble climatic events documented by other proxies.
-In our view, the climatic shift at around 4ky b2k is a very interesting one.
-It possibly indicates that traces of the 4.2ky climatic event, observed in a wide range of sites \citep{Staubwasser2006, Fisher2008, Berkelhammer2012, Walker2012} at low mid and high latitudes, can also be found on the Greenland Ice Sheet.
-The high magnitude and rapid timing for parts of the temperature history in this study, point to the necessity for a more thorough assessment of the Holocene epoch by means of the the new water isotope diffusion method.
+The reconstruction is broadly similar to the borehole temperature reconstruction from GRIP \citep{DahlJensen1998}.
+On the other hand features of the inferred millennial and especially centennial temperature variability are inconsistent with the elevation corrected \delOx temperature reconstruction from \cite{Vinther2009} with parts of the record presenting high magnitude and changes that are fast.
+This calls for more work on the diffusion reconstruction technique and points to the necessity for replication of the results on samples from neighboring ice coring sites.
 The recently drilled and currently analyzed at a high resolution NEEM ice core \citep{DahlJensen2013} can constitute an excellent dataset for such a study.
 Dual \delOx and \delD measurements on this high resolution sample set will also allow for a further investigation and application of the differential diffusion method as introduced in \cite{Johnsen2000} and applied in the works of \cite{Simonsen2011} and \cite{Gkinis2011a}.